 Favourite Castle Memory:

 I will never forget my first day of work at the Castle.
 It was the Fall End of Term Ceremony and it was the first time I got to meet all of the students.
 I was absolutely awe-inspired by the musical performances that the students showcased.
-It wasn't just the musical talent, but also the sense of friendship, community and respect for one another that made me realise what a special place the Castle is.
+It wasn't just the musical talent, but also the sense of friendship, community and respect for one another that made me realize what a special place the Castle is.

 Favourite Travel Destination:

-I have travelled a lot, so this is always a hard question!
+I have traveled a lot, so this is always a hard question!
 I love the Pacific Islands of Samoa and Tonga because they are still relatively untouched by tourism.
 The locals are always happy to meet new people and to welcome you to their lives.
-Visiting this part of the world definitely gave me the best experience of being truly out of a westernised world.
+Visiting this part of the world definitely gave me the best experience of being truly out of a westernized world.
 However... if I was to recommend somewhere in the UK that I think a student should visit, I would definitely say the Lake District in the North West of England.
 In my opinion, it is the most beautiful part of the country, and offers inspirational scenery, tradition and adventure!